Call center best practices: The Good, Bad and Ugly

 How to solve it?
 Keep all your references handy—be it a feature lookup list,

-troubleshooting pointers, quick pricing comparison or whatever that’d help you answer quickly.
-Another small tip is to listen to recordings of your colleagues’ phone calls and make use of that to answer similar questions when posed to you.
+troubleshooting pointers, quick pricing comparison, or whatever that’d help you answer quickly.
+Another small tip is to listen to recordings of your colleagues’ phone calls and make use of them to answer similar questions when posed to you.

 5. You give them inaccurate information